PowBambi/The-story-of-ADAM/README.md

 1/28/16 1:10 pm.
 In journalism class, have gym next period at 1:25.
 So I locked adam out yesterday, I couldn't do it to his email, but he won't get in he tells me.
 Adam did some work but also browsed facebook.
 Lets hope I don't have to keep steam locked for too long

 1/29/16 going to dads tonight.
 Hopefully I don't forget to push.
 Last night Adam actually did all of his assigments so I gave his account back, so good for him.
 Bye now.

+Time to push 1 month later.
+2/29/16.
+It's leap day.
+Adam and I played airsoft, we did a lot, not that much still though.
+I don't really want to keep updating this.
+This will probably be one of the, if not then the last time.
+It's been fun.
+Not really.
+I think I will have alot more fun shitposting.